OlabodeKayodem/Olabode_Kayode_Gpa_Calculator/README.md

 # Olabode_Kayode_Gpa_Calculator
 This Java program calculates GPA (Grade Point Average) on a 5.0 scale.

-Follow the steps below:
+*Please endeavour to follow the steps below:*

 1. **Input the Number of Courses:**
    - The program will prompt you to enter the number of courses you want to calculate the GPA for.
 For example, if you want to calculate       the GPA for 3 courses, enter `3` and press Enter.